YtoTech/latex-on-http/README.md

   * Then clean the mess
   * Put a limit on file uploaded size and number of files
   * Certainly not secure at all, but who cares?
+* Create client libraries (or samples codes)
+    * For the moment in my get paid project
+    * So we can manage the sending of files
+    * So we can use it in a terminal like a local Latex installation
+    * In:
+        * Javascript
+            * Node
+            * In browser? (rather pointless?
+Just give a sample code)
+        * Python
 * Allows to choose the Latex compiler (pdflatex, lualatex, xetex)
 * Use Pandoc?
   * http://pandoc.org/MANUAL.html#creating-a-pdf